Tripura – Culture and Tradition

 Formerly a princely state, ruled by the Maharajahs for over 1300 years.
 After the reorganization of the states in the year 1956, it became a union territory and in the year 1972, it was granted full statehood.

-The Tribal District Council was established to protect the people of this place, which can stop the violence.
+The Tribal District Council was established to protect the people of this place, can stop the violence.
 That is why in 2016, this Tripura state is considered a very peaceful state.

 The culture of Tripura is quite rich, there are around 19 tribes in this state and still like to live in the forests.
 They could be isolated into two noteworthy gatherings as (i) Ab-unique and (ii) Immigrants.
 All the native tribes have been relocated to this domain from a spot in the middle of Tibet.
-Tribals like Tripuri, Rang, Dodge, Garo, Kuki, Uchoi, Manipuri and Mizo still like to live mostly in the forests.
+Tribals like Tripuri, Rang, Dodge, Garo, Kuki, Uchoi, Manipuri, and Mizo still like to live mostly in the forests.

 Here most of the Bengali Hindus live in large numbers and most of the influence of the Bengali Hindus on the culture of Tripura is also seen because here at one time the Bengali court and Bengali language were used extensively in the court of the Tripuri king.
 Today Hindus, Muslims, Buddhists, and Christians of all religions live together in this state.

 Historically and culturally, Tripura is considered a very prosperous state.
 There are many folklores, mythologies, songs, stories, and puzzles in the culture here.
-All these stories have been made on the basis of everyday experiences, in which the description of the goddess, god, demon, witch, history, flora, animals, the galaxy is all seen.
+All these stories have been made on the basis of everyday experiences, in which the description of the goddess, god, demon, witch, history, flora, animals, and the galaxy is all seen.

 People of every society here take great care in keeping their premises clean and pay special attention to the environment.
-Some people here also consider the Milky Way galaxy as a way of death, seeing the rainbow that appears in the sky, it seems that it has come to the ground to drink the water of a lake, a storm comes where the demons live.
+Some people here also consider the Milky Way galaxy as a way of death, seeing the rainbow that appears in the sky, it seems that it has come to the ground to drink the water of a lake, and a storm comes where the demons live.

 There are many historical and cultural places in this state that people often visit to see.
 The Nilmahal-built palace, Ujjwanta’s palace library is considered to be the most famous place here, for sculpting them.